 Page speed is something that you want to collect regular data on.
 This will help you detect any problems before they impact your long-term site rankings and reputation.
 It will also allow you to see how well your optimization efforts help your page.

-What do marketers need to do to work on technical issues?
+What do marketers need to do to work on technical page speed issues?

 - Large images added by someone without the technical skills needed to understand image size and file weight.
 Make sure that people tasked with adding images to your website understand the impact of large images on slow loading speeds and how they can correct the issue.